The answers to the most frequently asked questions of our passengers.

-Whale Watching with the Liguria Via Mare Consortium does not just mean spending an exciting day in the company of beautiful specimens of cetaceans, but also taking part in a naturalistic trip with high scientific value because, during our excursions, the researchers and biologists on board they collect data and images that are used for the purposes pursued by the projects we collaborate with.
+Whale Watching with the Liguria Via Mare Consortium does not just mean spending an exciting day in the company of beautiful specimens of cetaceans and birds, but also taking part in a naturalistic trip with high scientific value because, during our excursions, the researchers and biologists on board they collect data and images that are used for the purposes pursued by the projects we collaborate with.
 Many theses and publications have been elaborated on board our boats.

 The main projects we collaborate with (or have collaborated in the past) are: